UoB-COMSM0110/2024-group-6/README.md

 ### Heuristic Evaluation

 Heuristic evaluation is a usability method used to review a game based on established usability principles.
-The evaluation method focuses on all aspects of our game (as shown in Figure X), whilst also focusing on specific features, to ensure it is engaging and accessible to all players (Paavilainen et al., 2018).
+The evaluation method focuses on all aspects of our game (as shown in Figure 20), whilst also focusing on specific features, to ensure it is engaging and accessible to all players (Paavilainen et al., 2018).

 The evaluation identified severe issues with our character interface, particularly the need for excessive clicking to make the character jump higher.
 This caused frustrating gameplay (4), identifying the need to increase the height of the jump per click.
 Testing also illuminated issues relating to the Movements and Pipes interface.
 For example, a greater distance between pipes, and pipes not generated randomly.
 Although the issues individually seem minor, accumulated they are noticeably persistent (3), adversely affecting the gameplay experience.